-Light Oaks Junior School was inspected in March 2016.
-We were delighted at the Inspector's findings; he was extremely impressed at all the good work we are doing for the children in our school.
-We are particularly pleased that he considers the behaviour of all of our chidlren to be outstanding.
+Light Oaks Junior School was inspected in January 2020.
+We were delighted at the Inspector's findings; he was extremely impressed at all the good work we are doing for the children in our school, our new curriculum plans and our inclusive ethos.

-The full report, which is in the form of a letter, can be found below:
+The full report, which is in the form of a letter, can be found by clicking HERE

 Who are Ofsted and what do they do?

 Ofsted are the Office for Standards in Education and they are a body who inspect schools to ensure they are doing a good job.
 Schools are given a grade: